juxor/afaq/markdown/secJ7.md

 step in the social revolution is to take control of Town Hall and proclaim the free commune.
-Once this occurs, self-management spreads to all areas of life and the people exercise their sovereign executive power through the popular assembly." _ This free commune _"is the basic unit of libertarian communism .
+Once this occurs, self-management spreads to all areas of life and the people exercise their sovereign executive power through the popular assembly." _This free commune _"is the basic unit of libertarian communism . .
-. . and, federated, it provides the basic structure of the new society in all its aspects: administrative, economic and political."_ [quoted by Abel Paz, **Durrutu in the Spanish Revolution**, p.
+. and, federated, it provides the basic structure of the new society in all its aspects: administrative, economic and political."_ [quoted by Abel Paz, **Durruti in the Spanish Revolution**, p.
 312]

 Such a destruction of the state does not involve violence against individuals, but rather the end of hierarchical organisations, positions and institutions.